prefab-cloud/prefab-cloud-docs-web/docs/explanations/concepts/testing.md

 Our SDKs and Clients have library and language-specific testing advice.
 For specific details, refer to the docs for the SDK or client you're using.
 :::

 Testing is a first-class citizen in Prefab.
-We've think we've designed Prefab in a way that makes it easy to test your Prefab using code.
+We've think we've designed Prefab in a way that makes it easy to test your code that uses Prefab.